Yew Tree, West Bromwich

-The Yew Tree Estate is a residential area of Walsall and West Bromwich located at the border with both Sandwell and the Walsall Borough in the West Midlands County, England.
-The Sandwell Ward is called Great Barr with Yew Tree with which at the 2011 census had a population of 12,597.
+Yew Tree is a residential area of the town of West Bromwich in the metropolitan borough of Sandwell in the West Midlands County, England.
+It forms part of Great Barr with Yew Tree ward.

-The area compromises of housing, small shops, a church, a community centre and healthcare centre.
+The area comprises housing, small shops, a church, a community centre and healthcare centre.

 Local Facilities

-Yew Tree has a large amount of common land, as well as a community centre, health centre and play area by the local row of shops on Redwood Road.
-Currently on this row of shops are two convenience stores, a computer repair shop, a chip shop, fruit and veg store, a takeout cafe, hairdressers, a barbers and a chemist.
-There is also a pub on Thorncroft Way which has altered from its original name of 'The Archers to The Orchard and now is currently using its original name of 'The Archers'.
-It is a community local with three pool teams, three darts teams,a domino team, a quiz on Monday nights and live entertainment at the weekends.
-The Yew Tree Estate has a Church on Redwood Road dedicated to the Feast of the Annunciation and is licensed for Baptisms, Weddings & Funerals.
+Yew Tree has a community centre, health centre and play area by the local row of shops on Redwood Road.
+The Archers pub is on Thorncroft Way.
+The Church of the Annunciation is on Redwood Road.
 The Parish Priest is also the Vicar of St Gabriel's Fullbrook.

 Schools

 The estate was previously home to two primary schools, Fir Tree and Yew Tree.
 In 2006 both schools were merged under the Yew Tree name however they continued to operate at both sites, one on Birchfield Way (the original Yew Tree) and the other on Greenside Way (Fir Tree).
 The Birchfield Way site has been partially developed with a new building being built not only with extra classrooms for also rooms for the local community.
 In 2011 the Greenside Way site shut and all children are now taught from the Birchfield Way site.
-In 2012 the Greenside Way site was demolished and the land is now likely to be redeveloped.
-Refurbished in 2019, Joseph Lekkie Academy provides secondary school education in the area located on Walstead Road.
+In 2012 the Greenside Way site was demolished and the land was redeveloped for housing.
+Refurbished in 2019, Joseph Leckie Academy provides secondary school education in the area located on Walstead Road.